-- 1. Place the DUT into Half Duplex.

-- 2. Stress the DUT according to ANNEX D.

-- 3. The DUT is instructed to transmit a large number of packets, in rapid succession.
+- 1. Place the DUT into Half Duplex. - 2.
+The DUT is instructed to transmit a large number of packets, in rapid succession.
+For possible ways to stress the DUT see ANNEX D Stressing the device under test (DUT).

 Part C (Half Duplex IPG after a collision):